daxio/k8s-lemp/README.md

 * **Redis**
   * To reduce hits to the DB we build the WP image with the `redis` PHP extension and include a Redis `Deployment`.
   * WP must be configured to use Redis upon initialising a new WP site by installing and configuring the WP [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin.
-We protect Redis with a password in a `Secret`.

 * **Ingress/Kube Lego**
   * Websites are reached externally via an `nginx` `Ingress` controller.
 See Kubernetes documentation regarding `Ingress` in the [official docs](https://kubernetes.io/docs/user-guide/ingress/ "Ingress Resources") and on [GitHub](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/README.md "NGINX Ingress Controller").